Skip to main content

 B. Within 15 days after providing any political consulting services, a political consultant shall register with the Executive Director.
 The registration shall include at least:

-1. If the political consultant is an individual, the name, address, and contact information of both the individual and any of the individual’s associated entities;
+1. If the political consultant is an individual, the name and phone contact information of both the individual and any of the individual’s associated entities that provide political consulting services on the matter prompting registration;

-2. If the political consultant is an entity, the names, addresses, and contact information of its principals, employees, and contractors;
+2. If the political consultant is an entity, the names and phone contact information of its principals, employees, and contractors that provide political consulting services on the matter prompting registration;

 3. The name of the candidate or elected official to whom the political consultant provided political consulting services, or, if the political consultant services were provided to the principal campaign committee for a ballot proposition, the identity of the proposition; and